the Creative Commons Attribution 4.0 License.

 In order to isolate the unsteady behaviour from discrepancies in the steady-state values (always present between BEM and AWSM results, albeit small), the time histories of all quantities have been normalized as follows:

-with X(t) being the time history of a generic quantity, X0 and X2 the steady-state values before and after the feathering step, and X*(t) the resulting normalized time history.
+with X(t) being the time history of a generic quantity, and the steady-state values before and after the feathering step, and X*(t) the resulting normalized time history.
 Despite the normalization helping to better compare the results of different models, the radial dependency of the induction time histories hinders a synthetic visualization.

 The axial induction responses, normalized via Eq.
 (9), at four spanwise locations are shown in Fig. 3.
-As expected, the ECN model predictions provide the worst match with AWSM, with the single time constant leading to a faster induction reconfiguration in both pitch step directions, which confirms the findings of previous studies (e.g. Boorsma et al.2018; Pirrung and Madsen2018; Yu et al.2019).
+As expected, the ECN model predictions provide the worst match with AWSM, with the single time constant leading to a faster induction reconfiguration in both pitch step directions, which confirms the findings of previous studies (e.g. Boorsma et al., 2018; Pirrung and Madsen, 2018; Yu et al., 2019).
 This is especially true in the tip region where fa approaches zero (Fig. 2a) and the ECN model response tends to be quasi-steady.
 Slightly better predictions have been obtained with the Øye model, which gives similar results to the ECN model in the inboard part of the blade but finds a slower decay close to the tip.
 The TUD-VR and DTU models provide the best match with AWSM for the case considered.
 Their predictions appear to be almost equivalent and both very similar to the free-vortex results until the blade tip, where a slightly faster decay than AWSM is observed.
 It is important to notice that, due to the very fast pitch rate, the AWSM results show a sudden spike in the induction response immediately after the step (i.e. around 300 and 600 s) that cannot be replicated by the BEM models.
 Section 3.1.1 shows this behaviour to be a result of the sudden change in the blade bound circulation induced by the pitch manoeuver, which produces strong shed vorticity in the near wake.

 The normalized aerodynamic rotor thrust and power are plotted in Fig. 4.
 Their behaviour is consistent with the observations made on the induction field, with Øye and ECN models predicting a faster decay after the overshoot than TUD-VR, DTU, and AWSM.
 All BEM models slightly overestimate the overshoot peak, especially in terms of power where peaks are larger, and have been highlighted with small zoomed-in windows in Fig. 4b.
 This is a direct consequence of the induction spike caused by the shed vorticity that sharply increases the instantaneous induction right after the step and hence reduces and delays the overshoot.